-The site of the proposed surface mining project is on the Woodruff Bar and within the perennial low-flow channel of the Smith River, 1.5 miles downstream of the State Highway 101 bridge.
-The project is located within the Coastal Commission's area of original or retained jurisdiction (see Exhibit No. 3).
-The standard of review is the applicable Chapter 3 policies of the Coastal Act.
+The site of the proposed surface mining project is on and adjacent to the Reservation Ranch Gravel Bar alongside the perennial low-flow channel of the Smith River, 11⁄2 mile upstream of its mouth with the Pacific Ocean.
+The project is located in areas subject to the public trust within the Coastal Commission's area of original or retained jurisdiction (see Exhibit No. 3).
+Therefore, the standard of review that the Commission must apply to the development is the Chapter 3 policies of the Coastal Act.